hvpham-yorku/Financial-Track/doc/sprint1/SR1.md

 ### Practices Used

+The team's communication was excellent, the work was well divided among members, and participation in the meetings was strong, ensuring smooth collaboration throughout the sprint.

 ### New Practices

 Organize the branches in a clear and structured way to avoid confusion and ensure that everyone knows where to work and what tasks to focus on.
+Having a meeting scheduling system in Discord helps streamline the process of organizing and coordinating meetings.

+### Harmful Practices

+Having too many branches in GitHub without a clear organization led to confusion and made it difficult for the team to know where to focus.
+The lack of a scheduling system in Discord also caused issues, as it was hard to coordinate meetings effectively, leading to missed discussions and unclear expectations.
+This disorganization ultimately slowed down our workflow and communication.

 ---

-### Harmful Practices

 ## Experience